-Even though I feel like I know my asthma pretty well, many times I have wondered just where that line is — when are my symptoms severe enough to prompt a trip to the emergency department?
+Even though I know my asthma pretty well, I have often wondered where that line is.
+When are my symptoms severe enough to prompt a trip to the emergency department?

-Understanding your condition can help you spot any red flags that indicate it’s time to call your doctor or visit the emergency room, without any second-guessing.
+Understanding your condition can help you spot any red flags.
+You'll know when to call your doctor or visit the emergency room without second-guessing.

 Asthma symptoms you shouldn’t ignore

 Asthma symptoms can often be treated at home using medications prescribed by your doctor.
 However, sometimes symptoms may not respond to medication or can be more intense than usual.

 Suppose you’re experiencing abnormal symptoms or not responding to your medication.
 In that case, it’s best to call your doctor and let them know the situation.
 They will help you to figure out the next steps.

 In my opinion and experience, it’s always best to err on the side of safety.
 If, for whatever reason, you can’t reach your doctor, you may want to consider heading to the nearest emergency room or urgent care center.

 The following are signs of a potentially serious asthma attack, according to the Mayo Clinic:

 1. Severe shortness of breath, which is significantly worse than normal or occurs while at rest

 4. Peak flow readings in your low “yellow zone” or “red zone” (under 60 percent of your personal best)